Todochris/CheatSheets/Git CheatSheet.md

     $ git rm [file]
 Delete the file from project and stage the removal for commit

-    $ git rm --cached [file]
+    $ git rm --cached --ignore-unmatch [file]
-Stage the delete of the file for commit without deleting it locally.
-(Usefull if files where added to .gitignore)
+Stage the delete of the file for commit without deleting it locally `--cached`, usefull if files where added to .gitignore. `--ignore-unmatch` is to avoid the error message if the file is not in the directory

     $ git mv [existing path] [new path]
 Change an existing file path and stage the move